 Best season for a private dive

 When people ask us when’s the best season for a private dive off Maui, we tell them it depends.
-If you want to see a lot of sea turtles, visit during summer months when waters are warm, and turtle food is plentiful.
+If you want to see a lot of sea turtles, visit during summer months when waters are warm, and food for turtles is plentiful.
 If you’d prefer to dive within earshot of a humpback whale song, visit between November and May.
 There is no right or wrong season for a dive in Hawaii.
 A private dive off the coast of Maui is sure to open your eyes (and ears) to a fabulous assortment of reef fish, sea turtles, eagle rays, whales, cetaceans, and mantas.
 Pay attention to weather conditions and forecasts.
-If locals are hurriedly running out of shallow water, follow them and ask questions later.
+Banyan Tree Divers Scuba takes safety seriously and picks the best dive sites depending on conditions.

 The official fish of The Aloha State, a handsome trigger-fish named Humu Humu Nuku Nuku a Pua’a, may be easier to find than to pronounce.
 Also known as the Rectangular Triggerfish, the spry little humu is one of the noisiest fish you’ll ever meet.
 When alarmed, this reef dweller lets go of a snorting sound that sounds a lot like a land pig.
 If you encounter a humu, don’t try to pet him.
 The official state fish can raise sharp spines along its back at the slightest hint of trouble.
 Enjoy his showy behavior from a safe distance, especially during the fishy mating season.

-If you aspire to a once-in-a-lifetime private dive that you’ll always remember, add a private dive to your travel itinerary, and ask us to take you and your diving companion to Molokini Crater.
-Sitting a mere thirty minutes offshore, Molokini Crater is a marine protected wildlife area where you may encounter all sorts of fantastic fish, eels, seals, sharks, seabirds, whales and other oceanic life, say dive experts at PADI.
+If you aspire to a once-in-a-lifetime private dive that you’ll always remember, add a private dive to your travel itinerary, and ask us to take you and your diving companion to Airport Beach or Mala Pier.
+These are marine protected wildlife areas where you may encounter all sorts of fantastic fish, eels, seals, sharks, seabirds, whales and other oceanic life.

 Intentional boat wrecks to dive